 They saw a little girl on the path ahead of them.
 So they stopped suddenly.
 Then the girl appeared right next to them.
 They quickly spun around and drove away as fast as they could.

 On December 14, the anniversary of the General’s death, I was on the third floor waiting for some haunting but nothing happened.
-However, when I returned the next night the vibe in the area had changed.
-Upon looking into the southwest bedchamber I noticed an electric candle was on.
-“That’s strange,” I thought, “It was dark last night.”
-Had Collections come and turned it on?
+However, when I returned the next night, the vibe in the area had changed.
+Upon looking into the southwest bedchamber, I noticed an electric candle was on.
+“That’s strange,” I thought.
+“It was dark last night.”
+Had the Collections team come and turned it on?
 Not likely; the third floor isn’t open to the public.
 Then it hit me.
-George Washington died on December 14, 1799, and the next day Martha Washington shut up the bedroom they shared.
-And moved to the southwest bedchamber.
+George Washington died on December 14, 1799, and the next day Martha Washington shut up the bedroom they shared and moved to the southwest bedchamber.
 Apparently, she’s still marking that sad day.

 Unwilling to remain in the bedchamber where her husband died, Martha Washington retreated to this third-floor bedchamber that one visitor described as a "cramped attic space."
 (MVLA)

 Police helicopters hovered with searchlights.
 Patrol officers on foot crouched in the woods, radios at the ready.
 A long May night passed quietly.